Noncommutative Bennett and Rosenthal inequalities: Introduction

 \end{theorem}

-According to \cite{Pi} and \cite{J1}, the norm of $(x_j)$ in $L_p(\ell_\infty)$ is given by $\inf\{\|a\|_{2p}\|b\|_{2p}\}$ such that
+According to \cite{Pi} and \cite{J1}, the norm of $(x_j)$ in $L_p(\ell_\infty)$ is given by $\inf\{\|a\|_{2p}\*\|b\|_{2p}\}$ such that

 Clearly, the orders $\sqrt{p}$ and $p$ in the above theorem are optimal because they are already optimal in commutative probability.
 Note that in this version Theorem \ref{rosnc} improves on Corollary \ref{Ros} for $p$ large enough.
 The passage from first assertion to the second follows from an argument in \cite{JX3}.
-After we put this paper on arXiv.org and submitted it for publication, S. Dirksen, being aware of our work, showed us his different proof of \eqref{rosnc1} and \eqref{cs1} with slightly better constants (private communication).
-Two months later, J. A. Tropp informed us that he obtained a particular case (i.e., the random matrix version) of \eqref{rosnc1} with several coauthors independently by using a different method in a later paper \cite{Tr2}.
-In fact, Rosenthal inequalities in the noncommutative setting have been successively explored in \cite{JX1,JX2} and \cite{JX3}.
-The martingale situation is completely settled due to the work of \cite{Ra} which shows that for noncommutative martingales, where $(d_k)$ is a sequence of martingale differences given by $E_k(x)=E_{\N_k}(x)$ and $d_k=d_k(x)=E_k(x)-E_{k-1}(x)$ for a filtration $(\N_k)\subset \M$.
-As observed in \cite{JX2}, the constant $Cp$ gives the correct order.
+After we put this paper on \href{http://arxiv.org/}{arXiv.org} and submitted it for publication, S. Dirksen, being aware of our work, showed us his different proof of (\ref{rosnc1}) and (\ref {cs1}) with slightly better constants (private communication).
+Two months later, J. A. Tropp informed us that he obtained a particular case (i.e., the random matrix version) of (\ref{rosnc1}) with several coauthors independently by using a different method in a later paper \cite{Tr2}.
+In fact, Rosenthal inequalities in the noncommutative setting have been successively explored in \cite{JX1,JX2} and \cite {JX3}.
+The martingale situation is completely settled due to the work of \cite{Ra} which shows that for noncommutative martingales,

-Let us return to the situation in compressed sensing.
-Here we obtain the following result.